Kim's Convenience (play): Synopsis

 Mr. Kim (Appa) owns and runs his own business, Kim’s Convenience, in Toronto's Regent Park neighbourhood, with his wife Mrs. Kim (Umma).
-Mr. Kim hopes the store will provide a future for his daughter, Janet, whom he hopes will take over the store from him when he retires; however, Janet has no interest in running the store and wishes to have a career as a photographer.
-Regent Park is being gentrified with new condos and developments and the potential of a Wal-Mart opening up and destroying Mr. Kim's business.
+Mr. Kim hopes the store will provide a future for his daughter, Janet, who he hopes will take over the store from him when he retires; however, Janet has no interest in running the store and wishes to have a career as a photographer.
+Regent Park is being gentrified with new condos and developments and the potential that a Wal-Mart will open up and destroy Mr. Kim's business.
 Realtor Mr. Lee offers to purchase the store and property.
 The Kims' son, Jung, ran away from home when he was 16 after Appa had hit him and he was hospitalized for a few days.
 After Jung was released, everything seemed to be back to normal until one day, Appa went to get the money from the safe and it was empty and so was Jung's room.
 Since then, Appa hasn't spoken to Jung, though Umma maintains surreptitious contact with him by meeting him at the church.
 It is not until the prodigal son returns and reconciles with his father that the future of Kim's Convenience is assured.

 Critical review

 The New York Times's Jesse Green’s feelings towards “Mr. Kim’s Convenience” were mixed.
-He mentioned that an audience were supposed to enjoy and liked it, because it was relatable and the play was “likeable.”
+He mentioned that an audience was supposed to enjoy and like it, because it was relatable and the play was "likeable".
 Green said that the play was a bit sitcom but it felt real for him.
 He felt like the play was a little predictable but it was relatable in the end.
-As he was watching the play he realized that it was also his story too.
+As he was watching the play he realized that it was his story too.

 Brad Wheeler said that the play has received several accolades for being authentic, funny and groundbreaking.
-He loves that it is the first of its kind featuring a Korean Canadian family.
+He loves that it is the first of its kind featuring a Korean-Canadian family.
 Although trying their best to seem like a modern family, fully inducted to the new Canadian culture, this is not the truth in real sense.
-Even though the comedy took over most of the play, the play seeks to open a discussion on sensitive topics that are rarely discussed centered on family.
+Even though the comedy took over most of the play, the play seeks to open a discussion on sensitive topics that are rarely discussed, centered on family.